-The Company is in negotiations regarding a royalty agreement with a related party by common CEO and director.
-In exchange for a non-refundable payment of \$300,000, the Company intends to provide a royalty stream to this related party based on the gross production of Vanadium Oxide ("Vanadium") from 19 of the company's 56 the oil sands leases.
+The Company has negotiated a royalty agreement with a related party by common CEO and director.
+In exchange for a non-refundable payment of \$300,000, the Company intends to provide a royalty stream to this related party based on the gross production of Vanadium Oxide ("Vanadium") from 19 of the company's 53 the oil sands leases.
 For each barrel of bitumen produced from the specified oil sands until March 21, 2039, or upon termination of mining, whichever is earlier, the Company will pay a royalty equal to 25 grams of Vanadium per barrel of bitumen produced, multiplied by the price of Vanadium Pentoxide 98% min in-warehouse Rotterdam published on the last business day of the month in which the gross production of bitumen occurred.
-As of December 31, 2018, this related party has paid the Company a deposit of \$110,000, which is recorded as a Deposit on Royalty Agreement.
-Upon execution of this agreement, the remaining \$190,000 will be paid in installments throughout the next 15 months, with the final \$50,000 payment on March 30, 2020.
+The \$300,000 is recorded as deferred revenue and will be recognized at such time as the Company begins to produce Vanadium.